Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 In React, things are a bit different.
 React pass props as JSX Attributes, and therefore, simply doing `<demo-profile person={person} />` will not work.
 We need to treat our Web Component as what it is, an HTML Element.
 We need to get the reference and assign to it the property.

-In your React app, add a Reference to our component, and after initialization assigns the `person` property to our Web Component :
+In your React app, add a Reference to our component, and after initialization, assign the `person` property to our Web Component :

 ```
   import { DemoCounterElement, DemoProfileElement } from '@demo-shared/demo-library';